 – Enrico Fagnano

 “After spending five years as a stay at home dad, I decided to start working again.
-I first heard of VAe through the Norwich Vet Center.
+I first heard of Veterans Assembled Electronics through the Norwich Vet Center.
 I was excited for the opportunity to earn the certifications that would open up the doors not just to a new job, but to a true career.
 The self-paced curriculum and attentive staff made the transition back into a training environment go very smoothly.“

 – Alex Hummell